freeCodeCamp/freeCodeCamp/docs/how-to-proofread-files.md

 4. Crowdin will display the status of each string. `Done` means a translation has been approved and will be downloaded on our next Crowdin pull. `Todo` means the string has not been proofread. `Hidden` means the string is locked and *should not be translated*. `Comment` means the string has a related comment.
 5. Translations can be selected with the checkboxes and approved here in one bulk action.
 6. You can view the community proposed translations, their popularity scores, and Crowdin suggested translations here.
-7. This button shows/hides the right side display pane, where you can view translations, comments, translation memory, and glossary terms.
+7. This button shows/hides the right-hand side display pane, where you can view translations, comments, translation memory, and glossary terms.
 8. Crowdin displays error messages here from the quality assurance checks.
 In other words, if something does not seem correct in the translation, Crowdin will notify you.
 These translations should be approved with care.

 > [!WARNING]